5l1v3r1/Mrs.Robot/README.md

 ```

 Once started, the tensorboard process will print an http:// URL to the
 console.

-You can open it in the browser and see the loss curve, e.g, see
-the example below.
+You can open it in the browser and see the loss curve:
 ![Example loss curve from training](https://github.com/lucylow/Mrs.Robot/blob/master/fashion-mnist-vae/vae_tensorboard.png)

 ## Serve the model and view the results &#x1F49C;